Changelog

 New feature: helper functions were introduced to

-to make specifying scale functions easier and more readable.Breaking: whether or not a model can be rescaled is now determined by the model’s
+ionics_fits.commonto make specifying scale functions easier and more readable.Breaking: whether or not a model can be rescaled is now determined by the model’s

-was used to indicate a model that cannot be rescaled.New feature: enabling rescaling can now be set independently for the x and y axes
+can_rescalemethod.
+All models must provide this method.
+Scale functions must now always return a float value.
+This replaces the previous behaviour where scale functions returningNonewas used to indicate a model that cannot be rescaled.New feature: enabling rescaling can now be set independently for the x and y axes

 Breaking:

-method has been removedNew feature:
+Model’sget_initial_valuesmethod has been removedNew feature:

-s now raise exceptions if any fixed parameters have user
+ModelParameters now raise exceptions if any fixed parameters have user

 estimates.
 This behaviour was previously allowed but was generally indicative of a bug